Unexpected bills lining up?

 Is guarantor or collateral needed for short term loan approval?

-No collateral or guarantor is required for short-term loan approval.
+No collateral or guarantor is required for short-term personal loan approval.

 How long can I take to repay a short-term loan?